Egor-Demeshko/andersen/README.md

-Task implemented for vacancy php developer at andersen
+Task implemented for vacancy php developer at Andersen